rrmangum/rrmangum/README.md

 - 👋 Hi, I’m Ryan Mangum
 - 👀 I’m interested in application development and distributed systems
 - 🌱 I’m currently learning Java
-- 🚧 I'm building a web application using JavaScript, Flask, and GCP.
+- 🚧 I'm building a web application using JavaScript, Express, and GCP.
 - 📫 How to reach me: rrmangum@gmail.com